-OAC rule 3745-07-02 requires the holder of a Class III water license to be in charge of the water treatment plant.
-The Washington Court House water plant currently exceeds this requirement, as the plant is staffed with two operators maintaining Class III status.
-Annual educational credits, mandated by the OEPA, were successfully completed by all plant personnel.
+OAC rule 3745-07-02 requires the holder of a Class III water license be the one in charge of the water treatment plant.
+The Washington Court House water plant currently exceeds this requirement, as the plant is staffed with two operators maintaining Class III status, one operator with a class II, two with a class I. Annual educational credits, mandated by the OEPA, were successfully completed by all plant personnel.
 All OEPA chemical and bacterial performance studies were passed.